apexe3/apexe3-api/examples/nodejs/README.md

 ```
 You can easily process the globalOrderbook of bids (or asks) in your trading algorithm logic, store it for historical analysis or manipulate as desired.

+## Real-time Global Liquidity

-## Smart Order Routing Analytics - The Real-time Total Supply & Demand of Liquidity for any Pair Across Exchanges
+Access the Real-time total supply & demand of Liquidity for any asset pair across any exchange.

 To run: